ConSol-Monitoring/snclient/docs/prometheus/exporter.md

 ---
 title: ExporterExporter
-linkTitle: ExporterExporter
+linkTitle: ExpExp
-weight: 300
+weight: 400
 tags:
   - prometheus
   - exporter
 ---

-The exporter exporter is a simple reverse proxy for prometheus exporter.
+The exporter exporter is a simple reverse proxy for prometheus exporters not managed by SNClient+.

+It makes multiple exporters accessible via a single proxy url.

 Example configuration: